-Available to juniors with counselor approval
+Tech Prep0900311-12Credits varyAvailable to juniors with counselor approval

 Students gain work experience through employment/volunteering in the community, or the school district.
 Student's grades are based on quarterly reflections along with the supervisor evaluation.
 See your Counselor for additional details.